bungle/web.php/README.markdown

 Hello, <?= $name ?>!
 ```

-It is possibly to render partials when constructing a view:
+It is possible to render partials when constructing a view:

 ```php
 <?php